Dave Senjem: Political positions

 Senjem is generally regarded as a moderate and centrist Republican.
 He has been reelected multiple times even when his district backed Democratic candidates in other races.
 He has received praise from both sides for his bipartisanship.
 In January 2021, Democratic Attorney General Keith Ellison described Senjem as "open-minded" and said, "In an age where the parties are as polarized as at any point in our nation's history, Senjem is a guy who's willing to work across the aisle."

 Environment

 Senjem is a member of the National Caucus of Environmental Legislators.

 The NCEL awarded Senjem with the 2021 Leon G. Billings Environmental Achievement Award in recognition of his accomplishments in environmental policy.

-Senjem is currently the chair of the Senate Energy and Utilities Finance and Policy Committee.
+Senjem served as the chair of the Senate Energy and Utilities Finance and Policy Committee.
 In 2021, he supported the Energy Conservation and Optimization Act despite opposition from other Republicans.

 Women's Issues

 Senjem is the only male and sole Republican to serve on the Advisory Task Force on Expanding the Economic Security of Women.
 He was appointed to the task force by Democratic Attorney General Keith Ellison.
 Ellison stated that Senjem's voting record shows his concern for women's issues.